-Interception by government agencies of domestic communications in Sweden can only be carried out under a court order, and only in relation to serious crimes, which include espionage and terrorism.
+General note on laws/regulations Interception by government agencies of domestic communications in Sweden can only be carried out under a court order, and only in relation to serious crimes, which include espionage and terrorism.
 Government agencies have discretion to access specified types of communications data in certain scenarios without a court order, notably the police.
 Domestic interceptions are subject to a process of judicial approval and supervision.

-Communication data Lawful interception 6,602 2,827
+Communication data Lawful interception Network shutdowns Content restrictions Content distribution 6,284 2,391 0 0 0 dtac (Thailand)

-dtac (Thailand)

-Following a coup d'etat on 22 May 2014, Thailand is currently governed by the interim Government under the peacekeeping power of the National Council for Peace and Order (junta) under the interim Constitution.
+General note on laws/regulations Following a coup d'etat on 22 May 2014, Thailand is currently governed by the interim Government under the National Council for Peace and Order under the interim Constitution.
 A state of martial law which had been imposed since the beginning of the coup was lifted on 1 April 2015 and immediately replaced by NCPO Order No. 3/2558 (3/2015) re: Maintaining Public Order and National Security issued under Section 44 of the Interim Constitution for an indefinite period of time.
 This order empowers officials to gather, acquire and examine any data.
 Ordinarily the law broadly empowers officials to gather data for examination.
 In addition, some new legislation in this area is currently under consideration.
+Communication data Lawful interception Network shutdowns Content restrictions Content distribution - - - - -